 Method not allowed by the resource.
 The returned HTTP error status is 405.
 The server should also include the ‘Allow: GET’ field in the response as per section 14.7 of [RFC 2616].

-Resource: Individual list reference in a list
+Resource: Individual list reference

 The resource used is: